-The first certificate on the front page of the CARLI form must be signed by an insurer official designated by the board of directors.
-For the year-end report, this person must not be the actuary appointed to perform the duties set out in Chapter VII of Title II of the Act (the "actuary").8
+The second attestation on the CARLI cover page is required only for year-end reporting.
+It must be signed by the actuary appointed to perform the duties set out in Chapter VII of Title II of the Act (the "actuary"), who cannot be the designated representative.